franticnerd/academic-kickstart/content/home/about.md

 Science](http://cs.illinois.edu/) from [UIUC](http://illinois.edu) under the
 advisement of [Prof. Jiawei Han](http://www.cs.uiuc.edu/~hanj).

-My research interests fall in the area of data mining and machine learning.
-My current work focuses on developing label-efficient and robust methods that turn massive data (e.g., text, spatiotemporal data) into knowledge for task support and decision making.
+My research area is data mining and machine learning.
+I am particularly interested in developing label-efficient and robust learning techniques, with applications in text mining and spatiotemporal data mining.

 I am actively looking for talented and motivated students to work with me.
 Please email me if you are interested.